-- 10% of the value of work or material actually provided by the said contractor or subcontractor or the amount of the payments made to the said contractor or subcontractor (i.e. the "statutory holdback" under s.
-4); and - the amount actually owing to the said contractor or subcontractor (often referred to as the "actual holdback").
+- 10% of the value of work or material actually provided by that contractor or subcontractor or the amount of the payments made to that contractor or subcontractor (i.e. the "statutory holdback" under s.
+4); and - the amount actually owing to that contractor or subcontractor (often referred to as the "actual holdback").